 The Summer of Mr. George Floyd’s Murder

-Recent scholarship by educators and activists who share a deep concern and commitment to equity and justice can help readers reach an understanding of our world that leads them to compassion and empathy for themselves as well as for all human beings.
-Since all members of our community have a responsibility to help make fairness and compassion a reality, they may find these works of interest and value.
-Though by no means exhaustive, together, they cover a wide span of historical research, explore personal narratives, analyze ideological positions, and examine approaches to communicating across differences that recognize every person’s innate dignity.
+Recent scholarship by educators and activists who share a deep concern and commitment to equity and justice can help readers comprehend a world that continues to allow excessive violence against African Americans.
+Their work not only explores the roots of that violence, but also shares an understanding of the humanity of the persons who are especially hurt by that violence, an understanding that leads them to compassion and empathy.
+Since all members of our community have a responsibility to help make justice, equity, and diversity a reality, you may find these works of interest and value.
+Though by no means exhaustive, together, they cover a wide span of historical research, explore personal narratives, analyze ideological positions, examine approaches to communicating across differences, and ask readers to evaluate attitudes and perspectives based on unconsciously absorbed racist beliefs.
 Some underscore the historical context that has led us to this moment while others offer pragmatic guidance as we strengthen our ability to respond to every member of our community (and world) as, first and foremost, human.
-The works vary in approach and emphasis.
-Some are introductory texts while others assume the reader is familiar with these and wants to dig deeper.
-We welcome additions to this list based on readers own experience and needs.

 All of the books are available at WIU’s Malpass Library and the Macomb Public Library..